1931 Hawke's Bay earthquake: Response

 On 4 February over 5,000 people evacuated Napier, mainly women and children.
 Men were expected to stay to help out with the recovery.
 The army and navy also arrived in Napier to help with the recovery.
 Nelson Park served as Napier's "evacuation centre" which was the site of many tents and was able to cater for over 1,000 people from a field kitchen.
 Many people also lived in tents in Marine Parade and other places.
 There were several places that gave out free food in Napier and Hawke's Bay, such as in several schools.
 Water barrels were also kept full to allow for people to take from them, after losing water access from their homes.

 Within four days of the quake, cinemas around New Zealand offered news specials about the disaster.

 HMS Veronica

 The death toll might have been much higher had the Royal Navy ship HMS Veronica not been in port at the time.
 Within minutes of the shock the Veronica had sent radio messages asking for help.
-The sailors joined survivors to fight the fires, rescue trapped people and help give them medical treatment.
+The sailors joined survivors to fight the fires, rescue trapped people, and provide medical treatment.
 The Veronicas radio was used to transmit news of the disaster to the outside world and to seek assistance.
 The crew from two cargo ships, the Northumberland and Taranaki, also joined the rescue works, while two cruisers, HMS Diomede and HMS Dunedin, were dispatched from Auckland that afternoon with food, tents, medicine, blankets, and a team of doctors and nurses.
-The cruisers sailed at high speed overnight, arrived on 4 February and provided valuable assistance in all areas until their departure on 11 February.
+The cruisers sailed at high speed overnight, arrived on 4 February, and provided valuable assistance in all areas until their departure on 11 February.